Phlebotomy on the Job Training: What Should You Expect?

 Phlebotomy training through a college or specific program is mostly focused on your education.
 You may need to work with others when it comes time to practice your venipuncture skills.
 But, this tends to mimic patient interaction rather than working with a team.
 No matter where you work as a phlebotomist, you’ll have to interact with others to achieve a common goal.

 Hospitals are a perfect example.
 When you’re a phlebotomy technician at a hospital, you’re a team member.
 You draw blood from patients and interact with the lab.
 The lab works together to develop a diagnosis.
 Then, they give the diagnosis to a physician who gives it to the patient.
-A specialist may be needed if there is a certain condition.
+A specialist may be needed if there is a specific condition.
 It all starts with you, as a phlebotomist, but you are just one part of the ‘greater good’ in the medical field.

 You’ll interact with staff members on a daily basis.
 So, spending some time as a trainee gives you the chance to get to know people.
 Building strong working relationships can make your job a lot easier.
 There’s no better way to do this than to train on-the-job.